Pacific Island Countries Network

 Strengthening ODS/HFC Trade Control:

-• The PIC Network further strengthened their Monitoring, Reporting, Verification, and Enforcement (MRVE) of the HFC licensing system.
-Few countries have digitalized their quota and licensing system i.e. development of a standalone electronic licensing and quota system or the development of ODS/HFC module under the National Single Window System, which interfaces with the Customs Automation Management System.
-The digitalization not only has streamlined the process for application, approval, and issuance of quota and permit/license for controlled substances trading but also has strengthened tracking and monitoring of trade data through the real-time database.
-It has also minimized data differences between sources, which facilitates data reconciliation for data reporting and makes countries ready to control HFC trade effectively.
+• Digitalization of ODS/HFC licensing system Few countries have digitalized their quota and licensing system i.e. development of a standalone electronic licensing system or the National Single Window System.
+The digitalization has not only streamlined licensing procedures, but also strengthened data tracking and monitoring of trade data through the real-time database.
+It has also minimized data difference between sources, which facilitates data reconciliation for data reporting and makes countries ready to control HFC trade effectively.

-• Importers and customs brokers training – the PIC Network recognized the importance of educating importers and customs brokers to be aware of the implications of misdeclaration and build their capacity to accurately declare description, HS code, and country of origin during the customs clearance process.
-This initiative would address misdeclaration/incomplete declaration of ODS/HFC shipment, which undermines effective data monitoring and reconciliation.
+• Importers and customs brokers training: PIC network countries recognized the importance of educating importers and customs brokers to be aware of the implication of misdeclaration and build their capacity to accurately declare description, HS code, and country of origin during the customs clearance process.
+This initiative helps to address misdeclaration/incomplete declaration of ODS/HFC shipment, which undermines effective data monitoring and reconciliation.

-• Institutionalizing good servicing practices into the national training curriculum and certification programmes of the Technical and Vocational Education and Training (TVET) authority and developing recognition of prior-learning (RPL) to enable skilled and experienced RAC technicians to be recognized under the TVET system.
+• Institutionalizing good servicing practices into the national training curriculum and certification programmes of the Technical and Vocational Education and Training (TVET) authority for students in formal education.

-• Collaboration with regional organizations in the region such as Oceania Customs Organization, the Secretariat of Pacific Community, the Secretariat of the Pacific Regional Environment Programme, and the Pacific Islands Forum Fisheries Agency to avail their knowledge, expertise and assist each PIC for the implementation of the Montreal Protocol;
+• Collaboration with regional organizations in the region such as Oceania Customs Organization, the Secretariat of Pacific Community, the Secretariat of the Pacific Regional Environment Programme and Pacific Islands Forum Fisheries Agency to avail their knowledge, expertise and assist each PIC for the implementation of the Montreal Protocol;

-• Twelve out of 14 PICs successfully developed and implemented the HPMP through the regional approach, which enables the PICs to share experiences, good practices, and lessons learned with each other.
-This modality has also been used for the preparation of the Kigali HFC Implementation Plan.
+• The PICs successfully developed and implemented the Regional PIC HPMP, which enables the PICs to share experiences, good practices and lesson learned with each other.
+This modality has been extended to new projects including the Kigali HFC Implementation Plan, Energy Efficiency and Inventories of Banks of Used or Unwanted Controlled Substances.

 South-South Cooperation: The PIC Network has had very good south-south cooperation initiatives in particular working attachment to experienced National Ozone Units (NOUs).
 Through close collaboration with NOUs/countries that have extensive experience on specific issues, new NOUs could quickly update their knowledge and skills.
 UNEP also successfully facilitated other types of south-south cooperation such as sending a resource person from one country to assist another to deliver training on good practices and customs and enforcement.